yapcm96/valid-vehicles-parser/README.md

 # Valid Vehicles Parser

-This project simulates a simple parser that parses a CSV file containing vehicles with properties of `vrn`, `make`, `colour` and `dateOfManufacture` and stores the vehicles in a proper format in a new CSV file.
+This project simulates a simple parser that parses a CSV file containing vehicles with properties of `vrn`, `make`, `colour` and `dateOfManufacture`.

+Vehicles that have passed validation on all properties are then stored in a proper format in a new CSV file.

 ## Running the project